-It is termed as one of the most successful startup of the Silicon Valley.
-Its worth was $10 billion in the 2014.
-The team wanted to create an easy file sharing tool and the challenge for them was to integrate it with the iOS, Android and Windows.
-They also do not want to waste time in building something which is not needed.
+It is termed one of the most successful startups in Silicon Valley.
+Its worth was $10 billion in 2014.
+The team wanted to create an easy file-sharing tool and the challenge for them was to integrate it with iOS, Android and Windows.
+They also do not want to waste time building something which is not needed.
 So, they put a video on their website which generated some 75 thousand subscribers.
-Eventually they caught the attention of the Steve Jobs and raised $250 million in funding.
+Eventually, they caught the attention of Steve Jobs and raised $250 million in funding.

 Uber launched its beta version of the app in 2010.
 Manu features like:

-which we are accustomed to today were never there to begin with.
-In fact, initially the app was launched for to a small people in San Francisco with the simple aim of connecting the iPhone with drivers.
+which we are accustomed to today were never there, to begin with.
+In fact, initially, the app was launched for small people in San Francisco with the simple aim of connecting the iPhone with drivers.
 It succeeded and n 2015 Uber made $1.5 billion.

-Airbnb is a world famous rental accommodation service whose worth will be about $10 billion by 2020.
+Airbnb is a world-famous rental accommodation service whose worth will be about $10 billion by 2020.
 Last year alone company generated $900 million!
 Their story is rather impressive.
-The founders in 2007 were struggling to pay the rent and one of their friends decided to offer their flat as a cheap accommodation for the participants of the designing conference ad from their Chesky and Gebbia see the need of this new innovation and forged ahead.
+The founders of 2007 were struggling to pay the rent and one of their friends decided to offer their flat as cheap accommodation for the participants of the designing conference ad from their Chesky and Gebbia see the need for this new innovation and forged ahead.
 They posted a simple picture of their loft on a simple website and found three paying guests.
 The rest is history.

-Naveen and Dennis launched a location-based social network but in terms of expert the product was not much.
+Naveen and Dennis launched a location-based social network but in terms of expertise, the product was not much.
 But last year the foursquare app had 55 million users.
-The secret behind the success is that initially the features were stripped down to check-is and gamification and by continuously analyzing the feedbacks of the users they launched city guides and recommendations.
-All in all user experience is the king.
+The secret behind the success is that initially the features were stripped down to check-is and gamification and by continuously analyzing the feedback of the users they launched city guides and recommendations.
+All in all user experience is king.

-The founder of the app had an idea, he wanted to know if people need social media planning tool to publish their posts on regular interval.
-He built a solid subscription list by building a landing page which also generated the user feedback.
+The founder of the app had an idea, he wanted to know if people need social media planning tools to publish their posts at regular intervals.
+He built a solid subscription list by building a landing page which also generated user feedback.
 Today this app has more than 2 million registered users.